Seattle, WA | Wilderness First Aid/WFR-R

 • CPR: AED Adult/Child/Infant, valid for 2 years

-• Wilderness First Responder-Refresher for those holding a current WFR Certification or within 1 year of expiration, valid for 2 years.
+• Wilderness First Responder-Refresher for those holding a current WFR Certification or within their grace period, valid for 2 years.
 Additional e-labs apply.
+Please reach out if you are unsure of your eligibility for recertification.

 • WA Epinephrine Auto-Injector Certification, valid for 2 years